regionmask/regionmask/docs/defined_ocean_basins.rst

 The outline of the marine areas are obtained from `Natural Earth <http://www.naturalearthdata.com/>`_.
 They are automatically downloaded on-the-fly (but only once) with cartopy and opened with geopandas.
-The following countries and regions are defined in regionmask.
+The following marine regions are defined in regionmask:

 * Marine Areas 1:50m